Asian American Native American Pacific Islander Serving Institution (AANAPISI)

 *API students comprised about 40% of the College’s Financial Aid recipients.

-*In 2008-09, Asian students made up 69% of the students enrolled in English-as-a-Second Language (ESL) courses at Laney.
+*In 2008-09, Asian students made up 69% of the students enrolled in English for Speakers of Other Languages (ESOL) courses at Laney.

 In other words, perceiving this student cohort as a homogeneous group means overlooking critical disparities with respect to immigration history and status; levels of income and education; language needs; and access to cultural capital and opportunities.

-In October of 2010, the U.S. Department of Education awarded Laney College with an AANAPISI Grant.
+In 2016, the U.S. Department of Education awarded Laney College with its second AANAPISI Grant.

 Source of Data: Peralta Facts (3/10/10), Peralta Community College District Institutional Research Office